Manuel12251990/Airbnb-Price/README.md

 **🏙️ Airbnb Price Trends in NYC**

-📌 Summary:This Python-based project explores Airbnb pricing trends across New York City boroughs...
+📌 Summary: This Python-based project explores Airbnb pricing trends across New York City boroughs...

 🎯 Objective: To analyze Airbnb listings in NYC and answer key questions: